RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

 Again, these should be relatively self explaining.
 Keycode 37 and 39 correspond to the arrow keys. canvas2 is the name of the canvas defined in the html code of this blog.

-# Entry point on callbacks
+# Entry point and callbacks

-In difference to the last callback we will not use a javascript function to save and store global objects.
+In difference to the last blog article we will not use a javascript function to save and store global objects.
 Instead the objects will be stored in IORefs which are passed to the callbacks.

 ```haskell
 -- entry point